brendano/mte/README.md

 Other keys in the JSON object are covariates.
 They have to be listed in `schema.conf` to be used.

-TODO: covariates in separate file, and in CSV...
+TODO: covariates in separate file and CSV

 Configuration options
 =====================